-Restoration/rehabilitation of marginal habitats was raised by IPCC and BCI as worthy of consideration within the rehabilitation measures to support carbon storage/sequestration and biodiversity objectives.
+Restoration/rehabilitation of marginal habitats was raised by IPCC and BCI as worthy of consideration within the rehabilitation measures to support carbon sequestration and biodiversity objectives.
+IWAI sought to align PCAS rehabilitation with their own goals on natural heritage locally.